linz/emergency-management-tools/flooding/sentinel2_water_extraction/README.md

 # Sentinel-2 Water Extraction

-The sentinel2_water_extraction Jupyter Notebook was developed to extract water from Sentinel-2 imagery.
+The sentinel2_water_extraction Jupyter Notebook was developed to extract water from Sentinel-2 optical imagery.

-Below are the instructions to get the Notebook up and running
+Below are the instructions to get the notebook up and running.

 ## Prerequisites